-Fort Clatsop, Astoria, OR Ailing Gibson is carried back to Fort Clatsop, and medical treatment begins.
-The captains describe Indian horses and their availability for trade.
+At Fort Clatsop, the captains describe Indian horses and their availability for trade.
 They also list the other four-footed mammals they have encountered.
+Pvt.
+Gibson is carried from the salt makers‘ camp, and his medical treatment begins.

 Laudanum